Glif 11th, Yieda

 ‘—My ponytail!’
 Coff exclaimed, tugging a knife out of his pocket.
 ‘Pl-Please, take it, and g-get us the h-herbs from— From Nappo!’

 Ka’harja almost gagged as the blade sliced through Coff’s long, golden half-braid.
-His hair was as long than he was tall!
+His hair was as long as he was tall!
 And now he’d cut it off above the tie, leaving him with a messy almost-nothing style.
 He held it out to the goblins, who considered it seriously.

 ‘That’s a bit… much for a jar of herbs, don’t you think?’
 Kerkek frowned.
 ‘We don’t want to overcharge.
 We have a reputation to keep.’